PhuongFX/Wine/README.md

 Clusters are also visualized using a scatter plot to show the relationship between Proline and Alcohol, and a boxenplot to show the distribution of Color Intensity across the clusters.

-## `Usage` 🤗

-📝 Here are some example use cases for this project:

-* Wine recommendation systems: Used to develop personalized wine recommendations based on a user's taste preferences.
-* Wine classification: Used to classify wines into different categories based on their chemical constituents.
-* Quality control: Used to identify outliers and anomalies in the wine production process.